SamGree/East_Flavors/README.md

 ----------------------
 ----------------------
 ## Models
- - User to Booking (Many-to-One relationship):
+ - User to booking (Many-to-One relationship):
-   - User field in the Booking model is a foreign key to the User model.
+   - User field in the booking model is a foreign key to the User model.
 User can have many bookings, but each booking belongs to one user, which represents a many-to-one relationship.
        - user = models.ForeignKey(
         User, on_delete=models.CASCADE, related_name='bookings')
 - Table to Booking (Many-to-One relationship):
-   - Table field in the Booking model is a foreign key to the table model, also representing a many-to-one relationship.It is mean table can be booked by multiple bookings, but each booking is assigned to one table.
+   - Table field in the booking model is a foreign key to the table model, also representing a many-to-one relationship.It is mean table can be booked by multiple bookings, but each booking is assigned to one table.
        - table = models.ForeignKey(Table, on_delete=models.CASCADE, related_name='bookings')
 ***
   - Bookings Model
   ![list of field, type and description](/readme.images/booking.model.png)